Dr Shauna Janssen, PhD

 - the role performance plays in shaping social, spatial, and gendered experiences of the built environment

-- the role of digital and new media in the public sphere in relation to expanded scenographic practices, concepts such as spatial dramaturgy and performative urbanism, and the right to the city
+- the role of digital creativity and new media in the public sphere in relation to expanded scenographic practices, concepts such as spatial dramaturgy and performative urbanism, and the right to the city

 “Points de vue: Agency, Contingency, Community and the Postindustrial Turn.”